 Expedition 309, Superfast Spreading Rate Crust 2, successfully deepened Hole 1256D by 503 m to a total depth of 1255.1 mbsf, or 1005.1 msb.
-At the end of Expedition 309, Hole 1256D penetrates a total of >750 m of extrusive lavas and proceeds a further 250 m into a region dominated by intrusive rocks.
-At 1255 mbsf, Hole 1256D is tantalizingly close to the predicted minimum estimated depth for the frozen axial magma chambers (1275 mbsf; Fig. F14).
+At the end of Expedition 309, Hole 1256D penetrated a total of >750 m of extrusive lavas and proceeded a further 250 m into sheeted dikes.
+At 1255 mbsf, Hole 1256D was tantalizingly close to the predicted minimum estimated depth for the frozen axial magma chambers (1275 mbsf).
 Following the completion of a comprehensive wireline logging program, Hole 1256D was successfully exited and left clear of equipment with only minor unconsolidated fill at the bottom of the hole.
-Hole 1256D is in excellent condition and ready for deepening.